dakrone/clojuredocs-client/README.markdown

     (use 'cd-client.core)

+Examples work with strings for the ns and name as well as just a method.
+Use 'pr-examples' to pretty-print a list of all examples for a method.

     (examples "clojure.core" "map")
+    (examples map)
+    (pr-examples map) ; pretty-prints the examples

+Search for a method using just the name or a namespace and name.

     (search "pmap")
     (search "clojure.core" "map")

+Comments works just like examples do, with strings, a var and pretty- printing.

     (comments "clojure.contrib.json" "read-json")
+    (comments read-json)
+    (pr-comments read-json) ; pretty-prints the comments

+See-also works with either strings for ns/name or a method var.

     (see-also "clojure.test" "are")
+    (see-also are)

+Browse to the url for a method in your default browser:

+    (browse-to "clojure.core" "map")
+    (browse-to map)

 ## Installation

+    lein deps
     lein jar

 ## License